karolrogozinski/MessageAPI/README.md

 * ``` 404, "Not found" ``` - Message with given ```id``` not found
 * ``` 403, "You are not the owner" ``` - Logged as different user than message owner

+## Tests
+To run unit test you have to use clean database (included here).
+Some tests will not pass with more data.

 ## License
 This project is licensed under the terms of the MIT license.